Bomb targets U.S. mission in Libya's Benghazi

 BENGHAZI, Libya A bomb exploded outside the U.S. diplomatic mission in the Libyan city of Benghazi overnight, an attack that could be retaliation for the killing, in a U.S. drone strike, of al Qaeda's Libyan second-in-command.

-An improvised explosive device was dropped from a passing vehicle onto the road outside the mission, in an upmarket area of central Benghazi.
-It exploded moments after, slightly damaging the building's gate, U.S. and Libyan officials said.
+An improvised explosive device went off on the roadside outside the gate of the mission, in an upmarket area of central Benghazi, but no one was injured, said an official at the U.S. embassy in the Libyan capital, Tripoli.

-Washington had confirmed a few hours before the attack that a U.S.-operated drone had killed Abu Yahya al-Libi, a Libyan-born cleric and senior al Qaeda operative, in Pakistan.
+Hours before the attack, Washington had confirmed that a U.S.-operated drone had killed Abu Yahya al-Libi, a Libyan-born cleric and senior al Qaeda operative, in Pakistan.

-The U.S. State Department said it had asked Libyan authorities to increase security around U.S. facilities.

-"We deplore the attack on our diplomatic mission in Benghazi," State Department spokesman Mark Toner told a news briefing.
+He said there were several possible scenarios, but one was that the attack was carried out by militants connected to al Qaeda's north African arm.

-"Al Qaeda loyalists maybe wanted to deliver a message to the U.S. ...to say enough is enough," he said.
+"Al Qaeda loyalists maybe wanted to deliver a message to the U.S. ...to say enough is enough," Benotman said.

-A trade mission from the United States was scheduled to hold meetings starting on Thursday in Tripoli and Benghazi.
-It was not clear if these would now go ahead.

-A spokesman for Libya's ruling National Transitional Council, Mohammed al-Harizy, said investigators had leads on who might have carried out the attack, but did not give any details.
+Some observers have raised the prospect of an insurgency breaking out in Libya along the lines of the violence that followed the U.S.-led invasion of Iraq in 2003.

+Security experts though say this is unlikely, not least because, unlike in Iraq, the United States has no military presence in Libya.

-Experts on militant groups had predicted that the killing of Libi, described by U.S. officials as a major blow to al Qaeda, would provoke some kind of backlash in his home country.
+Experts on militant groups had been predicting that the killing of Libi, described by U.S. officials as a major blow to al Qaeda, would provoke some kind of backlash inside his home country.

-Though he spent much of his life outside Libya, he was a member of the now-defunct Libyan Islamic Fighting Group, which fought an insurgency against Gaddafi in the 1990s, and his family is well known in Libya.
+Though he spent much of his life outside Libya, he was a member of the now-defunct Libyan Islamic Fighting Group, which fought an insurgency against Gaddafi in the 1990s, and he has several relatives still in Libya.

-His brother, Abu Bakr al-Qayed, told Reuters by telephone he knew nothing of the Benghazi attack.
-Asked if he thought there would be a reaction in Libya to Libi's killing, he said only: "I don't know, but the Muslim is the brother of the Muslim."

-Benghazi, Libya's second city, has become a focus for insurgent-style attacks in the past few months, but the overnight attack was the first time a U.S. facility in Libya had been targeted since Gaddafi was overthrown.
+Police in Benghazi on Wednesday had cordoned off the central Venezia street, where the U.S. mission is located, preventing a Reuters reporter from viewing any damage from the blast.

+Benghazi is a coastal city 1,000 km east of Tripoli where the uprising against Gaddafi began last year and where many international organisations have representative offices.
+It has become one of Libya's more dangerous locations.

 On May 22, a rocket-propelled grenade hit the offices of the International Committee of the Red Cross in the city, blasting a small hole in the building but causing no casualties.